MrMaksimize/allplayers.github.com/README.markdown

 ## Deploying

-Make a PR from your local edit branch to "gh-pages" on allplayers.github.com.
+Make a PR from your local edit branch to "master" on allplayers.github.com.

 ## Dev Notes